artefactual/archivematica-docs/user-manual/transfer/transfer.rst

 To add the checksum file to your transfer:

 1. Place the digital objects into an ``/objects`` folder below the first level of the transfer.

 2. Create a ``/metadata`` folder at the same level as the ``/objects`` folder.
    Place checksum files in the /metadata folder.

 3. Begin your standard transfer in the Archivematica dashboard interface.

-4. If your checksum check fails, the *Verify transfer checksums* micro-service will show an error and the transfer will fail.
-Expanding the micro-service will show that the job *Verify metadata directory checksums* is red.
+4. If your checksum check fails, the *Verify transfer checksums* microservice will show an error and the transfer will fail.
+Expanding the microservice will show that the job *Verify metadata directory checksums* is red.
 To review the error, click on the gear icon for the job.

 Disk image transfers
 ++++++++++++++++++++

 To add the checksum file to a disk image transfer, prepare your checksum files as above.
-However, there is a slight variation in how the folder should be structured:
+However, there is a slight variation in how the folder should be
+structured:

 1. Place your disk image file at the first level of the transfer (do **not** place in an /objects subdirectory).

 2. Create a ``/metadata`` folder in the first level of the transfer.
 Place checksum files in the /metadata folder.

 3. Begin your standard transfer in the Archivematica dashboard interface.

-4. If your checksum check fails, the *Verify transfer checksums* micro-service will show an error and the transfer will fail.
-Expanding the micro-service will show that the job *Verify metadata directory checksums* is red.
+4. If your checksum check fails, the *Verify transfer checksums* microservice will show an error and the transfer will fail.
+Expanding the microservice will show that the job *Verify metadata directory checksums* is red.
 To review the error, click on the gear icon for the job.

 .. _process-transfer:

 Process the transfer
 --------------------

 1. In the dashboard transfer tab, the transfer will appear in the dashboard with a bell icon next to it.
 This means that it is awaiting a decision by the user.

-2. Click on the micro-service to display jobs that have completed, including the one requiring action.
+2. Click on the microservice to display jobs that have completed, including the one requiring action.

 3. In the Actions drop-down menu, select "Approve transfer" to begin processing the transfer.
 You may also "Reject transfer" and quit processing.

 .. figure:: images/Approve1.*
    :align: center